saranderson13/saranderson13.github.io/_posts/2020-07-25-problem_solving_for_simple_problems.markdown

 (2..num-1).to_a().each { |i| return false if num % i == 0 }
 ```

 **Improving Runtime** Dividing any number by more than the number that would result in the solution equalling two, would result in a number with decimals between 1 and 2, so taking the modulus with an *i* that is higher than your number divided by 2 will never result in a remainder of 0.
 So there is really no need to test any numbers above your number divided by 2.
 In the case of a small number, this won't do much.
 But if you have a really big number, it could genuinely help.
+You are literally cutting out half of the numbers that the loop would have run through.

 ```
 (2..num/2).to_a().each { |i| return false if num % i == 0